FAANG/dcc-metadata/docs/faang_sample_metadata.md

  * `location` (*text*) name of the location
  * `location latitude` (*number*) latitude in decimal degrees.
 Units should be reported as 'decimal degrees'
  * `location longitude`(*number*) longitude in decimal degrees.
 Units should be reported as 'decimal degrees'

+###sample

+Samples can be referred to in two ways.
+If the sample you need to reference is in the submission, use the sample name.
+If the sample was already submitted, use the BioSample ID (e.g. SAMEA2821491).

 ##Missing data